Mobile, Alabama

-Mobile (/moʊˈbiːl/ moh-BEEL, /fr/) is a city and the county seat of Mobile County, Alabama, United States.
+Mobile (/moʊˈbiːl/ moh-BEEL; /fr/) is a city and the county seat of Mobile County, Alabama, United States.
 The population was 187,041 at the 2020 census and estimated at 204,689 following an annexation in 2023, making it the second-most populous city in Alabama.
 The Mobile metropolitan area, with an estimated 412,000 people, is the third-most populous metropolitan area in the state.

-Alabama's only saltwater port, Mobile is located on the Mobile River at the head of Mobile Bay on the north-central Gulf Coast.
+Alabama's only deep-water port, Mobile is located on the Mobile River at the head of Mobile Bay on the north-central Gulf Coast.
 The Port of Mobile has always played a key role in the economic health of the city, beginning with the settlement as an important trading center between the French colonists and Native Americans, and now to its current role as the 12th-largest port in the United States.
-During the American Civil War, the city surrendered to Federal forces on April 12, 1865, after Union victories at two forts protecting the city.
+During the American Civil War, the city surrendered to Federal forces in April 1865, after Union victories at two forts protecting the city.

 Considered one of the Gulf Coast's cultural centers, Mobile has several art museums, a symphony orchestra, professional opera, professional ballet company, and a large concentration of historic architecture.
 Mobile is known for having Mardi Gras, the oldest organized Carnival celebration in the United States.
 Alabama's French Creole population celebrated this festival from the first decade of the 18th century.
 Beginning in 1830, Mobile was home to the first organized Carnival mystic society to celebrate with a parade in the United States.

 History

 Etymology

-The city named after the Mobile tribe that the French colonists encountered living around Mobile Bay.
+The city is named after the Mobile tribe that the French colonists encountered living around Mobile Bay.
 Although it is debated by Alabama historians, they may have been descendants of the Native American tribe from the small fortress town, Mabila, in central Alabama.
 The Mobile tribe became allies with the French colonists and suggested the location for the original town of Mobile and a river fort.
 The tribe's language was the basis for Mobilian Jargon, a Choctaw-derived lingua franca widely used to facilitate trade among the various Gulf Coast peoples.
 About seven years after the founding of the French Mobile settlement, the Mobile tribe, along with the Tohomé, gained permission from the colonists to settle near the fort.